 Here is the doorway of the Spanish Colonial Revival courthouse showing the great fonts that are used all around the government buildings.

-After a full day and night in Santa Barbara we decided to head to Solvang for a few hours before making our way back to Los Angeles.
-This charming Danish architecture proved to be quite the surprise as we were not expecting something so interesting.
+After a full day and night in Santa Barbara, we decided to head to Solvang for a few hours before making our way back to Los Angeles.
+The charming Danish architecture proved to be quite the surprise, as we were not expecting to find anything like it in Southern California.
 We have decided that Solvang will need a whole weekend to itself for our exploration someday.

-My best friend’s mother makes some of the best desserts I’ve ever had and this cake was an instant winner in my books.
-I personally am not the biggest fan of sweets.
-I especially do not care much for cake.
-This cake however, is not too too sweet, it’s light in texture, and feels like an ideal summer dessert.
+My best friend’s mother makes some wonderful desserts, and this cake was an instant winner in my books.
 I decided to take a shot at making it myself, and altered some of the ingredients while I was at it to make them a tad healthier.
-The original cake had strawberries on the top layer but I used pineapple and blueberries on each layer to add more fruit and make it almost refreshing.
-The best part: super easy and no baking required!
+The original cake had strawberries on the top layer but I used pineapple and blueberries.
+I personally am not the biggest fan of sweets, particularly cake, but this is not too too sweet, light in texture, and feels like an ideal summer dessert.

 INGREDIENTS (for one 9 inch round dish):